ospalh/3d-printing/ProScan Filmhalter/description_Minox.md

 A film strip holder to scan Minox “spy camera” film with a [Reflecta ProScan 10T](https://reflecta.de/en/products/detail/~id.734~nm.69/reflecta-ProScan-10T.html) cheap-compared-to-drum-scanners film scanner i own.
 I think the predecessor, the ProScan 7200 uses the same holders.

 This uses eight tiny 1 mm high × 2.4 mm ⌀ neodymium magnets to hold shut.
-If you have other sizes lying around you can modify the file in OpenSCAD.
+They are not strictly necessary.

 You can use the customizer to change the overall size, and the size of the magnets.
 With a bit of luck it will then work with other film scanners.
 Make sure to subtract a bit of clearance from the measured size of your original holder.
 When you need a mallet to go from one picture to the next the thing is too big.